How to Remove Coffee Stains from Marble - A Comprehensive Stain Removal Guide

 For particularly stubborn coffee stains, mix a solution of water and vinegar (3:1 ratio) and apply a thin layer to the stain.
 Allow the solution to take effect briefly and then clean the area on the marble thoroughly with clean water and a microfiber cloth.
 As always, the microfiber cloth should only be damp and not wet.

-4. Special marble cleaners
+4. Special Marble Cleaners

 There are also special marble cleaners on the market designed to remove stubborn stains.
 These cleaners are usually chemical but efficient and can produce good results.